 However, what is not often told of the world’s largest country (by land mass) is the fact that to achieve all these awesome achievements and successfully challenge the US, the Russians needed to work in biting cold and almost all the time, in sub-zero conditions.

-During the biting Winter in Russia, is not impossible to see temperature fall to -70!
+During the biting Winter in Russia, is not impossible to see the temperature fall to -70!

 Unfortunately, unlike the earlier options on the list here, even the Summer months are not very promising and are still very much prone to an impressive amount of cold that is not acceptable (or considered unbearable) in most parts of the inhabited world.